ViperAdMan/xibo-client-x64/README.md

 ## Full write-up

-A detailed technical article covering every step of the conversion process is available at **[PASTE YOUR BLOG URL HERE]**.
+A detailed technical article covering every step of the conversion process is available at **https://viperadman.blogspot.com/2026/05/converting-xibo-windows-player-x86-to-x64.html**.

 ## Licence